wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_acl_access_phase

-The directive forces the NGINX-based Wallarm node to block requests originating from [blacklisted](../user-guides/ip-lists/blacklist.md) IPs at the NGINX access phase which means:
+The directive forces the NGINX-based Wallarm node to block requests originating from [denylisted](../user-guides/ip-lists/denylist.md) IPs at the NGINX access phase which means:

-* With `wallarm_acl_access_phase on`, the Wallarm node immediately blocks any requests from blacklisted IPs in any [filtration mode](configure-wallarm-mode.md) and does not search attack signs in requests from blacklisted IPs.
+* With `wallarm_acl_access_phase on`, the Wallarm node immediately blocks any requests from denylisted IPs in any [filtration mode](configure-wallarm-mode.md) and does not search attack signs in requests from denylisted IPs.

-    This is the **default and recommended** value since it makes blacklists to work standardly and significantly reduces the load of the CPU of the node.
+    This is the **default and recommended** value since it makes denylists to work standardly and significantly reduces the load of the CPU of the node.

-* With `wallarm_acl_access_phase off`, the Wallarm node analyzes requests for attack signs first and then if operating in the `block` or `safe_blocking` mode blocks requests originating from blacklisted IPs.
+* With `wallarm_acl_access_phase off`, the Wallarm node analyzes requests for attack signs first and then if operating in the `block` or `safe_blocking` mode blocks requests originating from denylisted IPs.

-    In the `off` filtration mode, the node does not analyze requests and does not check blacklists.
+    In the `off` filtration mode, the node does not analyze requests and does not check denylists.

-    In the `monitoring` filtration mode, the node searches for attack signs in all requests but never block them even if the source IP is blacklisted.
+    In the `monitoring` filtration mode, the node searches for attack signs in all requests but never block them even if the source IP is denylisted.

     The Wallarm node behavior with `wallarm_acl_access_phase off` significantly increases the load of the CPU of the node.